Big Data Engineer: Career Path and Job Description (2026)

 Key Skills for Big Data Engineers

 The tool list shifts every few years but the conceptual core traces back to the 2003 Google File System paper and the 2004 MapReduce paper.
-Everything you see below is an evolution of those two ideas, adapted for whatever computer the cloud vendors happen to be selling at the time.
+Everything below is an evolution of those two ideas, adapted for whatever compute the cloud vendors happen to be selling at the time.

 Apache Spark